fyrchik/neofs-dev-env/docs/faq.md

 00000010: b29d ef76 8017 052f 6c93 0fa1 c5d9 0bbb  ...v.../l.......
 ```

-Later you will be able to provide wallet file in neofs-node config.
+Later you will be able to provide wallet file in frostfs-node config.

-### How to create Neo wallet JSON file using a NeoFS key file?
+### How to create Neo wallet JSON file using a FrostFS key file?

-You will need `neo-go` and `neofs-cli`.
+You will need `neo-go` and `frostfs-cli`.

 1. Get the WIF format of the private key

 ```
-$ neofs-cli util keyer -key ./services/ir/01.key | grep WIF | awk '{print $NF}' > temp_WIF
+$ frostfs-cli util keyer -key ./services/ir/01.key | grep WIF | awk '{print $NF}' > temp_WIF
 ```

 2. Init a new empty Neo wallet